Regulation A: Regulation A+

 An issuer of $20 million or less of securities can elect to proceed under either Tier 1 or Tier 2.
 The final rules for offerings under Tier 1 and Tier 2 build on current Regulation A and preserve, with some modifications, existing provisions regarding issuer eligibility, Offering circular contents, testing the waters, and "bad actor" disqualification.
 The new rules modernize the Regulation A filing process for all offerings, align practice in certain areas with prevailing practice for registered offerings, create additional flexibility for issuers in the offering process, and establish an ongoing reporting regime for certain Regulation A issuers.
 Under the final rules, Tier 2 issuers are required to include audited financial statements in their offering documents and to file annual, semiannual, and current reports with the SEC on an ongoing basis.
-On March 15, 2021, businesses using Tier 2 will be able to raise up to $75 million in capital within a 12-month period, as opposed to the previous limit of $50 million (cf. $1 million per state).
+On March 15, 2021, businesses using Tier 2 were allowed to raise up to $75 million in capital within a 12-month period, as opposed to the previous limit of $50 million (cf. $1 million per state).
+Lobbyists have proposed raising the limit of Tier 2 to $100 million.

 Nonaccredited Investors

 Regulation A allows the general public to invest in private companies.
-With the exception of securities that will be listed on a national securities exchange upon qualification, purchasers in Tier 2 offerings must either be accredited investors, as that term is defined in Regulation D (SEC), or be subject to certain limitations on the size of their investment.
+Purchasers in Tier 2 offerings can either be accredited investors, as that term is defined in Regulation D (SEC), while investors of any wealth level are also allowed to invest, and they are limited to a maximum investment of 10% of their Net Worth or annual income, whichever is greater, per Reg A+ offering.
+Investors self-state their income and accreditation status without needing to provide proof.
+The SEC allows investors from any legitimate country in the world, excluding problem countries like Iran, and North Korea and similar.

 Tier 1

 In addition to qualifying a Regulation A offering with the SEC, companies using a Tier 1 offering must register or qualify their offering in any state in which they seek to offer or sell securities pursuant to Regulation A. Some states provide the option to have Tier 1 offerings that will be conducted in multiple states reviewed through a coordinated state review program by the North American Securities Administrators Association.
+Achieving state-by-state acceptance is a slow and expensive process, so Tier 1 offerings are rare.